Multimodal Automated Fact-Checking: A Survey: Introduction

 \section{Introduction}

-Motivated by the challenges presented by misinformation in the modern media ecosystem, previous research has commonly modelled automated fact-checking (AFC) as a pipeline consisting of different steps, surveyed in a variety of axes~\citep{thorne-vlachos-2018-automated, kotonya-toni-2020-explainable, DBLP:journals/llc/ZengAZ21, NakovCHAEBPSM21, guo-etal-2022-survey}.
+Motivated by the challenges presented by misinformation in the modern media ecosystem, previous research has commonly modelled automated fact-checking (AFC) as a pipeline consisting of different stages, surveyed in a variety of axes~\citep{thorne-vlachos-2018-automated, kotonya-toni-2020-explainable, DBLP:journals/llc/ZengAZ21, NakovCHAEBPSM21, guo-etal-2022-survey}.
 However, these surveys focus on a single modality, text.
 This is different to real-world misinformation that often occurs via several modalities. \blfootnote{\textsuperscript{1}\url{https://www.bbc.com/news/world-us-canada-65069316}}

 In AFC, the term \emph{multimodal} has been used to refer to cases where the claim and/or evidence are expressed through different or multiple modalities~\citep{ hameleers2020picture, alam-etal-2022-survey, biamby-etal-2022-twitter}.
-Examples of multimodal misinformation encountered in fact-checking include: $(i)$ claims made about digitally manipulated content~\citep{DBLP:conf/cvpr/AgarwalFGHN019, Andreas18} such as photos depicting former US president Trump's arrest in March 2023 (see Figure \ref{fig:deepfake}); $(ii)$ combining content from different modalities and contexts, e.g.\ using an (unchanged) video footage in a misleading context~\citep{DBLP:journals/corr/abs-2101-06278, biamby-etal-2022-twitter, Abdelnabi_2022_CVPR}; $(iii)$ embedding a claim in another modality, e.g.\ a meme, an image with embedded text~\citep{qu2022}, notable real-world examples include a much-shared Vote Leave poster from the Brexit campaign\footnote{\url{https://www.itv.com/news/2019-01-18/boris-johnson-under-attack-over-turkey-claim/}} and TikTok videos with COVID misinformation~\citep{ShangKZ021}; $(iv)$ verifying a claim with evidence from a different modality than the input claim, e.g. ~\citet{aly-etal-2021-fact} and \citet{DBLP:conf/iclr/ChenWCZWLZW20} verify text claims using tabular data while \citet{akhtar-etal-2023-reading} use images of data visualisations as evidence.
+Examples of multimodal misinformation include: $(i)$ claims about digitally manipulated content~\citep{DBLP:conf/cvpr/AgarwalFGHN019, Andreas18} such as photos depicting former US president Trump's arrest (Figure \ref{fig:deepfake}); $(ii)$ combining content from different modalities and contexts, e.g.\ using video footage in a misleading context~\citep{DBLP:journals/corr/abs-2101-06278, biamby-etal-2022-twitter, Abdelnabi_2022_CVPR}; $(iii)$ embedding a claim in another modality, e.g.\ a meme, an image with embedded text~\citep{qu2022}, with notable real-world examples including a Brexit Vote Leave poster\footnote{\url{https://www.itv.com/news/2019-01-18/boris-johnson-under-attack-over-turkey-claim/}} and TikTok videos with COVID misinformation~\citep{ShangKZ021}; $(iv)$ verifying a claim with evidence from a different modality than the input claim, e.g.\ verifying images against text~\citep{Shao_2023_CVPR}, audio against textual metadata~\citep{DBLP:conf/asru/KopevAKN19}, and text against images~\citep{akhtar-etal-2023-reading}.